Dr Andreas Giazitzoglu

 Since May 2013, I have been a Lecturer in Entrepreneurship at Newcastle University’s Business School.

 I am module leader for the Critical Perspectives On Business Growth module (Bus 1004).
-In 2016 and 2017, I was nominated for the University's Teaching Excellence Award.
+In 2016, 2017 and 2018 I have been nominated for the University's Teaching Excellence Award.
 Further information about BUS 1004 is available by clicking the ‘teaching’ icon of my profile.

-I have published on social mobility among males (Giazitzoglu, 2014 in Sociological Research Online); male unemployment (Giazitzoglu, 2014 in International Journal of Sociology and Social Policy); how masculinity and entrepreneurship intersect (Giazitzoglu and Down, 2015 in International Small Business Journal), deprivation and enterprise policies (Journal of Strategic marketing) and how fear of failure impacts entrepreneurs (Journal of Business Venturing).
+I have published on social mobility among males (Giazitzoglu, 2014 in Sociological Research Online); male unemployment (Giazitzoglu, 2014 in International Journal of Sociology and Social Policy); how masculinity and entrepreneurship intersect (Giazitzoglu and Down, 2015 in International Small Business Journal), deprivation and enterprise policies (Journal of Strategic marketing), how fear of failure impacts entrepreneurs (Journal of Business Venturing, 2016) and my experiences of researching working class males (2018).
 Click on the 'publications' and 'research' icons of my profile for further information.
 For details of my published work's citation impact, see:

 I currently co-supervise two PhD students.
 I have supervised two PhD students to completion.
 I am keen to supervise more PhD students, working in my areas of interest.